VailColorado13/codewars-autowriter/README.md

 #### This script uses axios and cheerio to scrape the codewars site and automatically create a template folder that can be added to your github repo.
 All you need to do is enter the link to your kata.

+#### in order to use this program, you will need to be familiar with basic commandline folder navigation in the terminal and have node.js installed.

 #### By default, the folder will be saved in the same directory that holds the codewars autowriter folder.

 #### The folder will be named with the following convention: MM.DD.YY-kyu-level-name-of-kata